sensu/sensu-docs/content/sensu-go/6.5/operations/control-access/ad-auth.md

 Most authentication and authorization errors are only displayed on the debug log level to avoid flooding the log files.

 {{% notice note %}}
-**NOTE**: If you can't locate any log entries referencing AD authentication, make sure that you successfully installed the AD provider with [sensuctl](../sso/#manage-authentication-providers).
+**NOTE**: If you can't locate any log entries referencing AD authentication, run [sensuctl auth list](../sso/#manage-authentication-providers) to make sure that you successfully installed the AD provider.
 {{% /notice %}}

 ### Authentication